Once upon a time in 2007 I was 27 years old and had finished my first round of P90X. Its also when I wrote my first review of P90X.

 - Swimming – During my first round of P90X I did not go swimming once.
-Really wanted to see what I could get out of P90X so I saved my energy for it.
 Was I ever surprised how much faster I was in the water the first time back in the water.
 Shaved nearly five minutes off my mile time from 50 minutes to 45 minutes (freestyle stroke).
-There was new found strength everywhere and it made quite a difference.

 - Mountain Biking – Again, during P90X I did not do that much outside of P90X.
-The time P90X demands is extensive.
-Throw in regular life activities and there isn’t much left over.
-Similar to what happened when I went for my first run I noticed a lot more strength pedaling.
-All of the core and legs work from Ab Ripper X, Legs and Back, and Plyometrics really made a difference.
-Throw in the fact my endurance went way up to made longer rides much easier and I could stay in higher gears on my Specialized Rock Hopper much longer.
+All of the core and legs work from Ab Ripper X, Legs and Back, and Plyometrics really made a difference riding my bike.
+Endurance went way up.

 P90X Combo Pack